Groin Pain

 Groin pain scrotal contusion

-A scrotal contusion is bleeding and bruising in the scrotum, or testicles following a direct impact from a ball or opponent.
+A scrotal contusion is bleeding and bruising in the scrotum, or testicles caused by a direct impact or trauma.
 Symptoms include:

 Pelvic fracture